 |Location||Double-Ring Kfs||SATURO Kfs||Δ Kfs|

 When installing the double-ring infiltrometer, it was apparent that the structure of the soil was being disturbed by the amount of force required to install the double-ring infiltrometer.
-Because of this disturbance, the field saturated hydraulic conductivity (Kfs) from the double-ring infiltrometer were one-two orders of magnitude lower than the SATURO measurements (Table 1).
+Because of this disturbance, the field saturated hydraulic conductivity (Kfs) from the double-ring infiltrometer were one to two orders of magnitude lower than the SATURO measurements (Table 1).
 Overall, the two methods compare well, except in cases where there are large structural macropores that can be destroyed when subjected to the amount of force required to install the double-ring infiltrometer.